 Finally, you must continue to monitor and evaluate your progress as you go along.
 If you find that you are falling behind schedule, regroup and strategize ways to catch up to your initial goal.
 Make sure that you conduct a sustainability audit at least once a year to keep up with your progress.

 Step 6: Engage stakeholders

 Achieving sustainability goals is a team effort.
 By engaging employees, customers, and the communities in which your company works, you can create excitement surrounding your sustainability plan, improve your customer loyalty through marketing your efforts, and encourage others to be more sustainable, too, through partnerships and collaborations.
-You can even include customers by offering services like a carbon neutral shopping cart or a sustainability app.
+You can even include customers by offering services like offsetting emissions produced by orders or a sustainability app.

 Gain customer support by showcasing your efforts in your marketing strategy.
 Modern customers seek transparency, so be genuine in your marketing efforts.
 If your sustainability strategy doesn’t quite hit the mark, be honest about it.
 Use missteps as an opportunity to change and educate.
 Customers appreciate authenticity above all else, and they tend to be forgiving as long as you are honest.

 By building partnerships and collaborations, you can also become a sustainability leader.
 Connect with those in your circle, and bring them along your sustainability journey, too.
 The more people get involved in greater sustainability goals, the better.

 As with everything, there will be challenges throughout your sustainability journey.
 Do your best to anticipate difficulties and develop protocols to address them before they happen.
 However, not everything can be foreseen, and you should put procedures into place to create new strategies for challenges that you might not predict.